 Best for: 1-2 small campers looking for a quick solution for all-season rooftop camping; $$$$

-If you’re looking for a rooftop SUV tent on a bit of a budget, have a look at the Raptor Series SUV Camping Rooftop Tent.
+If you’re looking for a rooftop SUV tent on a bit of a budget, look at the Raptor Series SUV Camping Rooftop Tent.

 While all rooftop SUV tents are painful on the wallet, the Raptor Series is surprisingly one of the more affordable models.

 And yet, you don’t sacrifice quality for the cheaper price.